Our2020View/Our2020View.github.io/lithiumupgrade.md

 Before we invested in two LiFePO4 batteries we did our research on the web, read a bunch of reviews, and got as many facts as we could on the advantages of making the switch.
 Here is a lithium battery article that was very helpful, written by a company up here in Canada that specializes in off - grid systems:

+<a href = "https://www.solacity.com/how-to-keep-lifepo4-lithium-ion-batteries-happy/ " target="_blank">How to find happiness with LiFePO4 batteries</a>

 [How to find happiness with LiFePO4 batteries](https://www.solacity.com/how-to-keep-lifepo4-lithium-ion-batteries-happy/)

 And, here is a link to the user's manual for the Battle Born Batteries we chose: